buzhidaojiaoshenm/SCP-firmware/doc/aarch64.md

 For Armv8-R64, this means the firmware runs exclusively at secure EL2, and no attempts are made to initialize the EL1/0 environment.

+Newlib is required to use certain SCP-firmware features on AArch64 that require early initialization, such as notifications.

 Both GCC and Clang are supported, but not Arm Clang.

 ## Interrupt handling